-Emeric Le Bars is a French Motion Timelapse and Hyperlapse Photographer living in the city of Atlanta.
+Emeric Le Bars is a French Motion Timelapse and Hyperlapse Photographer living in the city of Los Angeles.
 He’s been working in the time-lapse photography for the past 8 years.

 Emeric has created hundreds of clips and sold his work to companies such as Adobe, Facebook, OPPO, Google, Netflix, LG, Microsoft, Mastercard, Red Bull, Nike with Converse, NBC Universal, Time Warner Cable and so much more.